Frequently Asked Questions

 HON 101 is strongly recommended to all Honors students in the College of Arts & Sciences, the College of Business (where it is called CAMP 100: Honors Campus Culture), and the College of Education & Human Development.
 If you are an entering freshman enrolled in any of these academic units, you will receive an invitation to participate in this course via both e-mail and letter.

 For the most part, all contact from the University Honors Program will come via e-mail to your official UofL e-mail address.
 Every other week you will receive an e-mail containing a link to the Honors newsletter, The Current.
 You are advised to read the newsletter each time it is published.
 You will also receive e-mails every week detailing what Honors events are upcoming.
-To read the most recent edition of The Current, please click here. here. (link to News & Events under CONNECT tab)

 If you intend to complete a senior thesis in the College of Arts & Sciences, you need to begin formulating ideas and discussing these with a faculty member prior to the beginning of your senior year.
 Typically, for students graduating in May, thesis proposals are due near mid-September.
-For complete details on senior thesis requirements, please visit the Senior Honors Theses pages.